 - Never use sensitive data like username, session token password, etc through URL.
 These should be passed via the POST method.

 - Methods like GET, POST, PUT, DELETE, etc should be executed with proper restrictions.

 - HTTP generic error message should be invoked wherever required.

 SOAPUI Web Services

-Ans: Simple Object Access Protocol (SOAP) is defined as the XML based protocol which is known for designing and developing web services as well as enabling communication between applications developed on different platforms with different programming languages over the internet.
+Answer: Simple Object Access Protocol (SOAP) is defined as the XML based protocol which is known for designing and developing web services as well as enabling communication between applications developed on different platforms with different programming languages over the Internet.
 It is both platform and language independent.